alexmojaki/funcfinder/README.md

     assertIsNone(original.get('x'))
 ```

-This looks like a lot to absorb, but most of it is source code for the various pieces involved, along with where to find it.
-This is great for when you actually use the tool, but understanding it all is not required for this tutorial.
-Let's walk through it.

 #### The question

 The first thing in the output is the source code of the question.
 A question is a function which takes a single argument, also a function, traditionally named `func`. `func` is a potential answer to the question: the question will call it with whatever arguments it wants and make assertions about the results. `func` is considered a correct solution if the whole question can execute without any errors.
 So a question is just a unit test that tests a single function.
-By reading it you can be confident about what the answer(s) will provide, as the tests will be run for you.
+By reading it you can be confident about what the answer(s) will provide.

 #### Answers